ECOFS accredited Professional Feng Shui Training course

 We have a healthy respect for the written words of the past.
 But we do not follow the classics blindly, for as Zhuangzi said it once, reading the books of sages who are no longer with us is like looking at the drudges of dead men.
 We try to make the classical text come alive and we refer to the past to serve the present instead.

-FEES for the PROFESSIONAL TRAINING COURSE COMMENCING ON 1st NOVEMBER 2018
+FEES for the PROFESSIONAL TRAINING COURSE COMMENCING IN MAY 2020

 The Full Course Fee is £5900